tnkrueckergreen/PyBootMatic/README.md

 - Ensure that you have root privileges before running the script.

 - Additional dependencies may be required based on your system configuration.
-Check the script documentation or comments for specific instructions.
+If you encounter errors, you might have unmet dependencies.